ThatGuyJamal/statistics-hub-oss/planned.md

 - [ ] Update information / info command to include [b-card](https://github.com/discord-card/bot)

 - [ ] Add support for enable or disabling of commands.

+- [ ] Add caching to some of the db query's